Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Introduction

-The problem of counting DAGs has been solved in early 70's by Robinson~\cite{Robinson1970,Robinson1973,Robinson1977} and Stanley~\cite{Stanley1973} using different approaches.
-Robinson exhibits a recursive decompositions of labelled DAGs leading to a recurrence satisfied by the numbers~$A_{n,k}$ of DAGs with~$n$ vertices including~$k$ sources (vertices without any incoming edge).
-Stanley on the other hand uses a generating function approach using identities of the chromatic polynomial.
+The problem of counting DAGs has been solved in early 70's by Robinson and Stanley using different approaches.
+In~\cite{Robinson1970}, Robinson exhibits a recursive decompositions of labelled DAGs leading to a recurrence satisfied by the numbers~$A_{n,k}$ of DAGs with~$n$ vertices including~$k$ sources (vertices without any incoming edge).
+He later reformulates those results in terms of a new kind of generating functions, now called \emph{graphical generating functions} in~\cite{Robinson1973}, and also obtains the asymptotic number of size~$n$ DAGs.
+Around the same time, Stanley also used a generating function approach in~\cite{Stanley1973} obtained the same results by deriving identities of the chromatic polynomial.
 Robinson also solves the unlabelled case starting from the same ideas but using Burnside's lemma and cycle index sums to account for the symmetries of these objects.
 He provides a first solution in~\cite{Robinson1970} and makes it more computationally tractable in~\cite{Robinson1977}.
-In the 90's, Gessel uses a novel approach based on so-called \emph{graphical generating function} in~\cite{Gessel1995,Gessel1996} to take into account more parameters and count DAGs by vertices and edges, but also sinks and sources.
+In the 90's, Gessel generalised those results, also using the graphical generating function framework in~\cite{Gessel1995,Gessel1996} to take into account more parameters and count DAGs by vertices and edges, but also sinks and sources.